CrayLabs/SmartSim/doc/contributing.rst

 We welcome contributions from the broader community.
 These generally fall under two categories:

-- Developments to the main codebases: These contributions directly modify the SmartSim and SmartRedis repositories to fix bugs in the code, improve the documentation, or add new features.
-Before embarking on major development, please contact the developers first to make sure that your proposal aligns with the internal development by opening an issue or reach out to us.
+- Contributions to the main codebases: These contributions directly modify the SmartSim and SmartRedis repositories to fix bugs in the code, improve the documentation, or add new features.
+Before embarking on major development, please contact the developers first to make sure that your proposal aligns with the internal development by opening an issue or reaching out to us.
 Please follow the :ref:`Developer Guidelines <developer_guide>`.

 - Applications of SmartSim: Many of our users build scientific/engineering